Projects

 • Summer ridership is ~19x winter.
 93,800 trips in August vs 4,881 in February.
 The system effectively hibernates in winter.

 • The active network expands geographically.
-From 139 stations in February to 218 in August — the system's spatial footprint grows by 57% in warm months.
+From 56 active stations in February to 111 in August - the active footprint nearly doubles in the warm months.

 • People take longer rides in summer and fall.
 Shorter, utilitarian rides in winter and spring give way to longer recreational trips when the weather allows.